zephyrproject-rtos/zephyr/tests/subsys/fs/fat_fs_api/README.txt

 Building and Running Project:

-The demo will run on Arduino 101 and will use the on-board SPI flash.
+The demo will run on native_posix and will use the on-board SPI flash.

        mkdir build; cd build
-       cmake -DBOARD=arduino_101 ..
+       cmake -DBOARD=native_posix ..
        make run

 --------------------------------------------------------------------------------